CodeOTR/flutter-fast-guide/src/content/docs/start/build.md

 | org  (optional) | o | The organization name in reverse domain format |
 | paas (optional) | p | The Platform-as-a-Service the app should use.
 Valid options are "firebase" and "supabase" |

 Running the above command will create a Flutter application with the required code for _all_ Platform-as-a-Service providers (Firebase and Supabase).
-By default, the app will use the Firebase files but you can change this behavior by updating the default "PAAS" string in `get_it.dart` or by running the application with a `--dart-define=PAAS=supabase argument`.
+By default, the app will use the Firebase files but you can change this behavior by updating the default "PAAS" string in `get_it.dart`:

 ```dart
 @InjectableInit(